 Take Extra Caution in These Areas

-If you’ll be traveling in the Salem area near Santiam Canyon, know that Highway 22 is reopened after the recent wildfire, but mudslides are a concern with winter rainfall.
+If you’ll be traveling in the Salem area near Santiam Canyon, know that Highway 22 is still prone to mudslides, which become a concern with winter rainfall.
 Here and in other wildfire-impacted corridors, watch for work crews, follow reduced speed limits and use extreme caution driving through the area.
-Many businesses were damaged or destroyed by the fires, so services are limited.
 Fill your gas tank and pack plenty of food, water and supplies for your trip.

 Be a Good Steward